Jupiter (roller coaster)

-Jupiter (ジュピター) is a wooden roller coaster at Kijima Kogen, an amusement park in Beppu, Ōita Prefecture, Japan.
+Jupiter (ジュピター) is a wooden roller coaster located at Kijima Kogen amusement park in Beppu, Ōita Prefecture, Japan.
+Manufactured by Intamin and designed by Curtis D. Summers, the ride opened to the public on July 21, 1992.

-Opening in 1992 (although other sources report that it opened in 1993), Jupiter was the first wooden roller coaster in Japan and the only wooden roller coaster in Japan until White Canyon opened at Yomiuriland amusement park and White Cyclone opened at Nagashima Spa Land amusement park (both in 1994).
+Jupiter was the first wooden roller coaster in Japan and the only one until White Canyon at Yomiuriland and White Cyclone at Nagashima Spa Land both opened in 1994.
 At over 1600 m in length, Jupiter is the 7th longest wooden roller coaster in the world.

 History

 Although Japan has had numerous notable roller coasters—including coasters that have held the record of world's longest, world's fastest, and world's tallest roller coaster—it has had relatively few wooden roller coasters.
 This resulted from Japanese earthquake engineering regulations that restricted the construction of tall wooden structures.
 It was not until after these restrictions were modified that Jupiter (and later White Canyon and White Cyclone) could be constructed.

 Jupiter was built by Intamin out of Norway spruce lumber and it cost a total of 2.5 billion yen to construct.
 The coaster was also the last to be designed by noted roller coaster designer Curtis D. Summers before his death in 1992 and it was one of only two coasters that he produced with Intamin.

 The roller coaster Jupiter is also notable for briefly appearing in the 1994 science fiction kaiju movie, Godzilla vs. SpaceGodzilla.